 Survey respondents generally had higher incomes and more selected white as their ethnicity compared to the city as a whole.
 The household size and age of respondents were generally representative of the city as a whole.

-Based on public feedback, planning staff will prepare a preliminary draft of the updates to the zoning ordinance.
-The proposed updates will be posted on this page; dates and times planning staff will host open houses and other public meetings to review and discuss the proposal will also be posted here.
+Based on public feedback, planning staff will refine the options presented in the StoryMap and prepare draft amendments to the zoning ordinance.
+The proposed updates will be posted on this page; dates and times planning staff will host future virtual open houses and public meetings to review and discuss the proposal will be posted here.